hargoniX/bachelor/thesis/thesis.typ

   caption: [Capabilities],
 ) <l4caps>

-This means that the set of capabilities that we initially grant our driver completely determines the way it may interact with the rest of the operating system.
+This means that the set of capabilities that we initially grant our driver, completely determines the way it may interact with the rest of the operating system.
 As a consequence, even if our driver ends up getting compromised despite our efforts, the effects that it can have on the system as a whole are limited.